 Some love playing classical music, while others prefer to play pop songs, jazz, or music from shows and films.
 And while some start aged 6, others take up lessons aged 60+.
-Older learners may have more concrete goals and tastes, but even the youngest learner will have started to develop a personal response to music.
+Older learners may have more concrete goals and tastes, but even the youngest learner will hopefully have started to develop their own individual, personal response to music.

 - Why the pupil wants to learn